goodgoof/fend-memory-game/README.md

 ## Licence

-This product is licenced to Sharma Inc.
+This product is licenced to Sharma Inc.The product could be built with help from online resources like w3schools.com, Mozilla Developer Network, Matthew Cranford's walthroughs and Mike's youtube video.
+Also Lip Permana helped me understand clock functionality and card shuffle.